google/GTMAppAuth/README.md

 For macOS, two Keychain storage options are available: the traditional file-based Keychain storage which uses access control lists and the more modern [data protection Keychain storage](https://developer.apple.com/documentation/security/ksecusedataprotectionkeychain?language=objc) which uses Keychain access control groups.
-By default, GTMAppAuth follows [Apples advice](https://developer.apple.com/documentation/security/ksecusedataprotectionkeychain?language=objc) to use the data protection Keychain storage on macOS.
+By default, GTMAppAuth follows [Apple's advice](https://developer.apple.com/documentation/security/ksecusedataprotectionkeychain?language=objc) to use the data protection Keychain storage on macOS.
 You may opt into using file-based Keychain storage by including the `GTMKeychainAttribute.useFileBasedKeychain` attribute in the `keychainAttributes` parameter of `initWithItemName:keychainAttributes:` when initializing